mishmosh/blog/src/21-pubsub/index.md

 your applications, just like we're using it for Orbit.

 ## Enjoy!
-All that said, We hope you give `ipfs pubsub` a try and let us know how it goes!
+All that said, we hope you give `ipfs pubsub` a try and let us know how it goes.